fma2/pcp-intro-web-development-2016/content/pages/modules/3-putting-it-all-together.md

 - Code readability: write code that is readable by using appropriate formatting (e.g., filenames and tags are all lowercase) and appropriate comments where applicable.
 Udacity has an excellent [style guide](http://udacity.github.io/frontend-nanodegree-styleguide/) which you should read/use for code readability.
 - Presentation: Does your presentation thoughtfully and effectively describe the purpose of your website, the technologies used, reflection and issues, and next steps?

-Bonus:
-- Responsiveness: Is your page optimized for viewing on a smaller screen than our classroom computers (whether the smaller screen be a smaller browser window or, if you want to challenge yourself, another device like a smartphone)?
+Bonus: Responsiveness - Is your page optimized for viewing on a smaller screen than our classroom computers (whether the smaller screen be a smaller browser window or, if you want to challenge yourself, another device like a smartphone)?

 [Here is the rubric]() on which it will be graded.